-aged 59, has been a Non-executive Director of the Company since 15 October 1999.
-He is also a Deputy Managing Director of CKH, an Executive Director and Deputy Chairman of CKI, the Senior Vice President and Chief Investment Officer of CK Life Sciences Int'l., (Holdings) Inc., a Non-Executive Director of ARA Asset Management Limited (an Asian real estate fund management company listed in Singapore), AVIC International Holding (HK) Limited, Excel Technology International Holdings Limited ("Excel"), Real Nutriceutical Group Limited (formerly known as Ruinian International Limited) and Shougang Concord International Enterprises Company Limited (all being listed companies), a Non-Executive Director of ARA Asset Management (Fortune) Limited as the Manager of Fortune REIT which is listed in Hong Kong and Singapore, a Director of ARA Trust Management (Suntec) Limited as the Manager of Suntec REIT which is listed in Singapore, and a Non-Executive Director of Hui Xian Asset Management Limited as the Manager of Hui Xian REIT which is listed in Hong Kong.
-Mr. Ip was previously a Non-Executive Director of The Ming An (Holdings) Company Limited (whose shares were withdrawn from listing on 2 November 2009).
-Mr. Ip is also a Director of certain companies which are substantial shareholders of the Company within the meaning of Part XV of the SFO.
+aged 60, has been a Non-executive Director of the Company since 15 October 1999.
+He is also a deputy managing director of CKH, an executive director and deputy chairman of CKI, the senior vice president and chief investment officer of CK Life Sciences Int'l., (Holdings) Inc., a non-executive director of ARA Asset Management Limited (an Asian real estate fund management company listed in Singapore), AVIC International Holding (HK) Limited, Real Nutriceutical Group Limited (formerly known as Ruinian International Limited) and Shougang Concord International Enterprises Company Limited (all being listed companies), a non-executive director of ARA Asset Management (Fortune) Limited as the manager of Fortune REIT which is listed in Hong Kong and Singapore, a director of ARA Trust Management (Suntec) Limited as the manager of Suntec REIT which is listed in Singapore, and a non-executive director of Hui Xian Asset Management Limited as the manager of Hui Xian REIT which is listed in Hong Kong.
+Mr. Ip was previously a non-executive director of The Ming An (Holdings) Company Limited (whose shares were withdrawn from listing on 2 November 2009) and Hong Kong Jewellery Holding Limited (formerly known as Excel Technology International Holdings Limited) ("Hong Kong Jewellery").
+Mr. Ip is also a director of certain companies which are substantial shareholders of the Company within the meaning of Part XV of the SFO.
 He holds a Bachelor of Arts degree in Economics and a Master of Science degree in Business Administration.

-Cheong Ying Chew, Henry aged 64, has been an Independent Non-executive Director of the Company since 21 January 2000.
+Cheong Ying Chew, Henry

+aged 65, has been an Independent Non-executive Director of the Company since 21 January 2000.
 He is also the Chairman of the Audit Committee and the Chairman of the Remuneration Committee of the Company.
 He holds a Bachelor of Science degree in Mathematics and a Master of Science degree in Operational Research and Management.
-He is also an Independent Non-Executive Director of CKH, which is a substantial shareholder of the Company within the meaning of Part XV of the SFO, CKI, Excel, HTHKH, New World Department Store China Limited, SPG Land (Holdings) Limited, CNNC International Limited, Creative Energy Solutions Holdings Limited, all being listed in Hong Kong.
-He is also an independent director of BTS Group Holdings Public Company Limited, a company listed in Thailand, and an Executive Director and the Deputy Chairman of Worldsec Limited, a company listed in London.
-He is also a Member of the Securities and Futures Appeals Tribunal and a Member of the Advisory Committee of the Securities and Futures Commission, and was previously a member of the Disciplinary Panel (Panel A) of the Hong Kong Institute of Certified Public Accountants.
-He was an Independent Non-Executive Director of FPP Japan Fund Inc. (formerly known as "FPP Golden Asia Fund Inc." and "Jade Asia Pacific Fund Inc."), a company listed in Ireland, up until October 2008.
+He is also an independent non-executive director of CKH, which is a substantial shareholder of the Company within the meaning of Part XV of the SFO, CKI, HTHKH, New World Department Store China Limited, SPG Land (Holdings) Limited, CNNC International Limited, Creative Energy Solutions Holdings Limited, all being listed in Hong Kong.
+He is also an independent director of BTS Group Holdings Public Company Limited, a company listed in Thailand, and an executive director and the deputy chairman of Worldsec Limited, a company listed in London.
+He was previously an independent non-executive director of Hong Kong Jewellery.
+He is also a member of the Securities and Futures Appeals Tribunal and a member of the Advisory Committee of the Securities and Futures Commission, and was previously a member of the Disciplinary Panel (Panel A) of the Hong Kong Institute of Certified Public Accountants.